 ICAO Gold Appendix E, (ICAO Gold Manual, Appendix E)

 You can add the applicable CPDLC FIR boundaries, AFN and ATSU addresses, if you are so equipped and would like the information available on the chart.

 For more about this see: CPDLC Preflight Setup.

-For our example we'll highlight the FIR boundary between Gander and Shanwick, and enter the addresses found in the ICAO Gold Manual, Appendix E.
+For our example we'll highlight the FIR boundary between Gander and Shanwick, and enter the addresses found in the ICAO Document 10037, Appendix B.

 Our plotting chart is now ready for the flight.